 And, I’m pretty sure lastly, my morning alarm goes off.

-So, 7:20.
+So, morning.
 I sleepily breeze through my morning checklists.
 Wash up, same clothes as always.
 One mile walk.
 Wave to the same group of retirees and dogs as usual.
-An hour of notebook drafting.
+An hour of notebook drafting, my writing ritual right now.
 My daily housewife routine.
 Brunch, toast as almost always, at 9:30.
 Create stability where you can, y’know.
 And my autism loves routine.

-Still, my mind finds time to come back to the dream, writing about it, pondering sources—a visit at my mom’s house yesterday, rife with family pictures of those long gone, or maybe a recent pre Halloween Goosebumps story rewatch that featured decay—and putting on one of my favorite songs for one of those days—
+Still, my mind finds time to come back to the dream, writing about it, pondering sources—a visit at my mom’s house yesterday, rife with family pictures of those long gone, or maybe a recent pre Halloween Goosebumps story rewatch that featured decay—and putting on one of my favorite songs for one of those days, and generally wallowing.

 Nothing dramatic, but feeling, over two years later, still desperate to shake the one image I can’t get rid of, nightmare, flashback, hallucination, or otherwise.
 One of my characters said in a recent chapter, of her own trauma, “Of course I have to do it again.
 I do it again when I close my eyes. (…) I do it again when I zone out too hard.
 Don’t you get that?”